Suzuki Ertiga: Second generation (NC; 2018)

 The second-generation Ertiga was unveiled at the 26th Indonesia International Motor Show in Jakarta on 19 April 2018.
 It is built on the HEARTECT platform, with the development led by chief engineer Satoshi Kasahara.
 This generation is 130 mm longer, 40 mm wider and 5 mm taller than the outgoing model.
 The engine is also changed to bigger 1.5-litre unit for both petrol and diesel variants.

-The Indian-built Ertiga is exported to South Asia, Africa and Middle East.
-While the Indonesian-built version is exported to the Southeast Asia, Pacific Islands, Caribbean and Latin America.
-It is also continued to be assembled in Myanmar for local market.
+The Indian-built Ertiga is exported to South Asia, Africa and the Middle East, whereas the Indonesian-built version is exported to the Southeast Asia, Pacific Islands, Mexico, Caribbean and Latin America.
+It is also continued to be assembled in Myanmar for the local market.

-The facelifted model was appeared in April 2022.
+The facelifted model appeared in April 2022.
 The exterior and interior received minor refreshments.
 Depending on the market, the engine, transmission, safety and convenience features are also improved.

+In July 2025, the Ertiga was updated with six airbags.
+This new model can identified by the thicker D-pillar (40 mm longer) to accommodate the safety improvement and also an additional rear upper spoiler as standard.
+For the interior, the AC vents were relocated behind the console box for the second row and beside the arm rests for the third row.

 Markets

 India

-The second generation Ertiga was launched in India on 21 November 2018 and it is assembled locally by Maruti Suzuki.
-It is sold exclusively at Maruti Suzuki ARENA dealerships.
-The Indian market second generation Ertiga is available in eight grade levels (each engine version has four grade levels): LXi, VXi, ZXi and ZXi+ for the 1.5-litre petrol variant, and LDi, VDi, ZDi and ZDi+ for the 1.3-litre diesel variant.
-All grades are mated to a 5-speed manual transmission.
-The VXi and ZXi grades are also mated to a 4-speed automatic transmission.
-Both the petrol and diesel variants of the Indian market second generation Ertiga comes with mild hybrid technology by Suzuki called as SHVS or Smart Hybrid Vehicle by Suzuki.
-The petrol variants received TFT multi-information colour display.
-The automatic climate control air conditioner with digital display is only available for ZXi, ZDi, ZXi+ and ZDi+ grades.
-The LDi and LXi grades were discontinued in March 2019, while the 1.3-litre diesel variants were discontinued in August 2019.
+The second generation Ertiga was launched in India on 21 November 2018, it is locally assembled by Maruti Suzuki and sold exclusively at Maruti Suzuki Arena dealerships.
+For India, the second generation Ertiga is available in eight trim levels with each engine version has four trim levels: LXi, VXi, ZXi and ZXi+ for the K15B 1.5-litre petrol engine, and LDi, VDi, ZDi and ZDi+ for the D15A 1.3-litre turbocharged diesel engine.
+For transmission, all variants comes as standard with a 5-speed manual, however the VXi and ZXi trim levels have the option of a 4-speed automatic.
+Both the petrol and the diesel engines comes equipped with mild hybrid technology by Suzuki called as Smart Hybrid Vehicle by Suzuki.

+In March 2019, the base LDi and LXi trim levels were both discontinued.

-The 1.5-litre diesel variant was made available since 30 April 2019.
-This engine is available in three grade levels - VDi, ZDi and ZDi+.
-It is mated to a 6-speed manual transmission.
-The engine was discontinued on 31 March 2020 due to the Bharat Stage 6 implementation.
+In April 2019, the E15A 1.5-litre turbocharged diesel engine paired to a 6-speed manual was made available for the VDi, ZDi and ZDi+ trim levels.
+However, it was discontinued in March 2020 due to Bharat Stage 6 implementation.

-The Indian market Ertiga received a facelift on 15 April 2022 with a newer K15C Dualjet mild hybrid powertrain and new 6-speed automatic transmission with paddle shifter option.
-The safety features are also upgraded with 4 airbags (front and side), ESP and HSA for higher grade levels.
+In August 2019, the D15A 1.3-litre turbocharged diesel engine was discontinued.
+The Tour M trim was added, based on VXi trim, aimed for commercial fleet buyers such as taxis.